s4236569/physgap/content/classes/PHYS1171/pressure.md

 points to the right.
 The ball would start moving that way.

-So coming back to the sinking tennis ball problem from the last example and in light of what we have just been talking about what is one way to make the tennis ball float?
-What can we say about how the pressure changes in a real liquid?
+So coming back to the sinking tennis ball problem from the last example and in light of what we have just discovered, what is one way to make the tennis ball float?
+What can we say about how the pressure changes in a tub with real liquid?

 Here we can see that if we know what the pressure is at every point in a fluid we can predict what forces will act on a submerged object.